 - Install a High Efficiency Toilet (HET) or put a toilet displacement device like a water-filled half-gallon container in your tank.
 Don't use a brick, as it can disintegrate and cause plumbing problems.

 - Do not use the toilet as a waste basket or ashtray.

 - Leaking toilets throughout the U.S. waste on average 9.5 gallons per day.
 Audible leaks can waste hundreds of gallons each day.
-Many things can cause a toilet leak such as a worn or broken flapper valves, ballcocks, refill valves and valve seals.
+Many things can cause a toilet leak.
+Examples include worn or broken flapper valves, ballcocks, refill valves, and valve seals.

 - Contact your plumber if you suspect a leak, and check out our web page containing tips on finding leaks.

 - Use a broom to clear debris from walkways and driveways instead of hosing them down with water.

 - Water your lawn only when it needs it, and only before 10:00 a.m. or after 6 p.m.
 One inch of water per week is sufficient to keep your lawn and plants healthy.
 Be sure to follow the odd/even watering schedule.